DustinHendrickson/mod-player-bot-reset/README.md

 - **Auto Maintenance Execution**: Executes `AutoMaintenanceOnLevelupAction` after a reset to ensure proper bot initialization.
 - **Death Knight Support**: For Death Knight bots, resets the level to 55 or higher.
 - **Time-Played Based Reset**: When enabled, bots at or above the maximum level are reset only if they have accumulated a minimum amount of played time at that level.
 This check is performed periodically via an OnUpdate handler.
+- **Bot Name Exclusion**: Optionally exclude specific bots from reset processing by name.
+- **Guild-Based Exclusion**: Optionally exclude bots that are in guilds with real (non-bot) players, even when those players are offline.
 - **Debug Mode**: Provides optional detailed logging for debugging purposes.

 ## Installation